Infiniti QX80: Second generation (Z62; 2011)

-The QX56 features a new 5.6-liter VK56VD V8 engine with direct injection and VVEL variable valve timing, also found in the Patrol, which is rated at 400 hp and 413 lb·ft of torque.
+The QX56 features a new 5.6-liter VK56VD V8 engine with direct injection and VVEL variable valve timing, also found in the Patrol, which is rated at 400 hp and 413 lbft of torque.
 The more powerful engine helps give the QX56 an increased towing capacity of up to 8500 lb.
 The engine is paired to a seven-speed sequential-shift automatic transmission with an all-new 4WD system.

 The QX56's interior design includes a number of the standard and optional luxury features in the 2010 Infiniti M, such as semi-aniline leather seats; tri-zone climate control; a Bose 2-channel, 13-speaker Premium Audio surround sound stereo system with hard drive memory storage; hard-drive based navigation system; an Around View Monitor system; and Infiniti Intuitive Park Assist, a parking assist feature which uses the around view monitor.
 Curtain Vent, new for this generation, directs air flow from the air conditioning system from above each side window down towards the floor.

 The QX also features the updated Infiniti hard drive based navigation system with an eight-inch VGA display.
 Infiniti keyless SmartAccess with an "Intelligent Remote" key is standard along with 8 airbags including knee airbags for driver and front passenger as well as second-row side torso airbags, the Adaptive Front-lighting System (AFS) is standard, while the Pre-Collision System (PCS) and lane departure warning system are available options.